-Utah and Waikato: The 13,552 2D CE-MRIwere acquired from 41 de-identified patients with atrial fibrillation at the University of Utah.
-In addition, 968 CE-MRI were acquired from 9 de-identified patients with atrial fibrillation at Waikato Hospital, Hamilton, New Zealand.
+Utah and Waikato: The 13,552 2D CE-MRI slices were acquired from 41 de-identified patients with atrial fibrillation at the University of Utah.
+In addition, 968 CE-MRI slices were acquired from 9 de-identified patients with atrial fibrillation at Waikato Hospital, Hamilton, New Zealand.
 The image acquisition protocols were consistent across the two centers.
 All scans were acquired independently.
 Patients underwent CE-MRI scanning to define the atrial structure prior to and/or post-catheter ablation treatment.
 The images were acquired with either a 1.5 Tesla Avanto or 3.0 Tesla Verio clinical whole-body scanners (Siemens Medical Solutions, Erlangen, Germany).
 High-resolution CE-MRIs of bi-atrial chambers were acquired approximately 20-25 minutes after the injection of 0.1 mmol/kg gadolinium contrast (Multihance, Bracco Diagnostics Inc., Princeton, NJ) using a 3D respiratory navigated, inversion recovery prepared gradient echo pulse sequence.
 An inversion pulse was applied every heartbeat, and fat saturation was applied immediately before data acquisition.
 To preserve magnetization in the image volume, the navigator was acquired immediately after the data acquisition block.
 Typical scan times for the CE-MRI study were between 8-15 minutes at 1.5 Tesla and 6-11 minutes using the 3 Tesla scanner (for Siemens sequences) depending on patient respiration.
 The spatial resolutions of all 3D CE-MRI scans were 0.625 × 0.625 × 1.25 mm³.
 CE-MRI scans from the University of Utah had spatial dimensions of 576 × 576 × 44 or 640 × 640 × 44 pixels, while scans from Waikato Hospital were 640 × 640 × 88 pixels.
 The LA and RA cavities and bi-atrial walls were manually segmented in consensus with three trained observers for each CE-MRI scan to obtain one segmentation per scan.
 The cavity for both atrial chambers was defined by manually tracing the LA and RA blood pool.
 The four PVs were included for the LA, and was limited to the PV antrum region and extended to the point where the PVs stopped narrowing.
 On average, the PV antra were limited to less than 10 mm extending out from the endocardial surface, or approximately three times the thickness of the LA wall.
 The mitral valve connecting the LA and LV and the tricuspid valve connecting the RA and RV were delineated by a 3D plane to create a smooth linear surface and separate the atrial and ventricular chambers.
 The cavity surfaces were then morphologically dilated and manually edited to obtain the outer boundary of the wall.
 The septum was manually traced to connect the walls of the LA and RA.

 Ground Truth Wall Thickness for CE-MRIs